vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 I am used to App Store reviews for mobile submissions that provide a high bar for automated and manual quality.
 While there are still occasionally mistakes and erroneous rejections, I've also been alerted to legitimate issues by an App Store reviewer doing testing of my mobile apps.

 I don't think its unreasonable to assume that Google has the capability to detect usage of their own API keys.
 They could help developers by automatically flagging extensions which include API keys that haven't been successfully verified.
-The publishing process would actually serve as a useful checkpoint, where developers get feedback on potential user experience issues, rather than the current situation where zero (or negative) value gets added plus reviews take forever.
+The publishing process would actually serve as a useful checkpoint, where developers get feedback on potential user experience issues, rather than the current situation where zero (or negative) value gets added.

 ## 2. Lack of communication about verification

 When requiring people to go through any process, it's always a good idea to be as explicit as possible.
 The Google Cloud Console team has apparently taken the opposite approach, since communication about the verification process is incredibly confusing.

-Nowhere on any of the [Credentials](https://console.cloud.google.com/apis/credentials) screens does it indicate that approval is needed when you set up your client credentials and API keys.
-Ultimately, the developer will need to visit a completely separate screen ("OAuth consent screen") in order to productionize their API keys.
+Nowhere on any of the [credentials page](https://console.cloud.google.com/apis/credentials) does it indicate that approval is needed when you set up your client credentials and API keys.
+Ultimately, the developer will need to visit a completely separate screen ([OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent)) in order to productionize their API keys.

 <br />
 ![credentials](/assets/img/posts/app-approval-hell/credentials.png)
-*Configuring the OAuth consent screen, adding API scopes, and submitting the OAuth app for verification are instead on the "OAuth consent screen" page.*
+*Configuring the OAuth consent screen, adding API scopes, and submitting the OAuth app for verification are located on a different page in the navigation bar.*
 <br />

 It would be a much more logical place to set permission scopes when configuring the API key or client ID, and it would also be a great place to show an early alert to the developer if they add a sensitive or restricted scope that requires additional verification.

 <br />
 ![api-key](/assets/img/posts/app-approval-hell/api-key.png)
-*The page to set up your API keys.*
+*The page to set up your Google API keys.*
 <br />
 ![client-id](/assets/img/posts/app-approval-hell/client-id.png)
-*The page to set up your client ID.*
+*The page to set up your Google client ID.*
 <br />

 Compare this to Zoom's much better UX for setting up developer credentials.
 There is a clear and obvious series of steps for setting all the right information, with "Scopes" and "Activation" clearly called out.